aolivacce/Google-Data-Analytics-Capstone-/README.md

 This analysis is a Capstone project from the [Google Data Analytics Professional Certificate](https://www.coursera.org/learn/google-data-analytics-capstone/supplement/ZsmDD/case-study-2-how-can-a-wellness-company-play-it-smart) on Coursera.

 ### Background:
-Bellabeat is a high-tech manufacturer of beautifully-designed health-focused smart products for women since 2013.
-Inspiring and empowering women with knowledge about their own health and habits, Bellabeat has grown rapidly and quickly positioned itself as a tech-driven wellness company for females.

-The co-founder and Chief Creative Officer, Urška Sršen is confident that an analysis of non-Bellebeat consumer data (ie. FitBit fitness tracker usage data) would reveal more opportunities for growth.
+Bellabeat is  a high-tech manufacturer of health-focused products for women.
+Bellabeat is a successful small company, but they have the potential to become a larger player in the global smart device market.
+Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.

 ### Business Task:
 Analyze FitBit Fitness Tracker App data to gain insights into how consumers are using the FitBit app and discover trends and insights for Bellabeat marketing team.